godotengine/godot-website/collections/_article/godot-gdc-2016-aftermath.md

 #### What is that?

 GDC (or Game Developer's Conference) is an event hosted every year in San Francisco at some point in March.
-The point of GDC is to reunite as much as possible of the video game develoment industry in a single week.
+The point of GDC is to reunite as much as possible of the video game development industry in a single week.
 The event is used for conferences (educational mostly), business, mixers, award ceremonies (IGF), technology showcases and partying hard with fellow developers.

 It is without a doubt a fantastic time of the year if you are a video game developer and you can attend to it.